open-socialism/open-socialism-site/open-socialism/index.md

 Humans are [inherently corrupt and will seek advantage for themselves](arguments/normal-human-corruption), dealing with corruption is the most important issue for any society to deal with.

+OS deals with this in a few ways.
+Primarily, like the [open source model](https://en.wikipedia.org/wiki/Open-source_model){:target="_blank"}, almost all information around decision making, deliberation and work is publicly available, both in real time and historical.
+This includes mechanisms to allow the public to flag questionable decisions (and also generally contribute if they please).
+As such, corruption needs to happen under the nose of the entirety of society.
+The higher up in society a decision is being made, the more scrutiny that can be expected.

+## Structure

+In OS the means of production are state owned and there is no free enterprise.
+How does OS manage with everyone working for the one giant organization?

+### Autonomous Teams

+### Consensus Seeking Decision Making

+### Continual Improvement

+## Focus

+### High Level Goals

+### Individual Motivation

 ## Want To Keep Reading?

 [OS Goals](goals)